Intro

 In Liberia

-The rental car pickups are outside of the airport so your rental company will shuttle you to the off-site location.
+The rental car pickups are outside of the airport so your rental company will shuttle you to the off-site location if you haven’t pre-arranged the car to be delivered.
 After you land and get through customs, head over to the rental car counters near the exit of the airport.
 There’s usually one person at each company kiosk.
 Confirm your reservation with them and they will arrange a shuttle to take you to the pickup location.
 If you get in late and there’s no one at the counter, continue exiting and there should be someone with your rental company’s sign waiting for you.

 In San Jose

 The process at the San Jose Airport is the same as in Liberia.
 You’ll find the agent for your rental company and take a shuttle to the rental car area, which is located outside of the airport.
-Most of the rental companies are located about 10-20 minutes out of the airport zone.
+Many of the rental companies are located about 10-15 minutes out of the airport zone.
 Normally they get you there fairly quickly and you’ll be off soon.

 Should you rent a 4×4?

 The main highways are paved but dirt roads are a norm in much of Costa Rica.
 Like insurance, this one comes down to your comfort level getting around on dirt roads in a new area.
 Most midsized vehicles like the Hyundai Tucson come with all-wheel drive standard which is all you should need.
-We’ve made the mistake of not having a 4×4 in the Green Season, so our general advice is to get 4×4 to be safe.
+We’ve made the mistake of not having a 4×4 in the Green Season, so our general advice is to get it to be safe.
+Restaurants like Ronny’s Place in Manuel Antonio are almost impossible to get to in a 2WD rental.

 Washed out roads in the Green Season